Working together for women's health, safety & wellbeing

 The Women’s Community Health Network WA – who we are

-The Women’s Community Health Network is committed to playing a leading role in developing a co-ordinated planning, policy, research and practice environment that has a ‘collective impact’ on women’s health, safety and economic outcomes and capacity to achieve the long-term capabilities they require to take on a greater role in managing their own health and their own lives.
+The Women’s Community Health Network is committed to playing a leading role in developing a co-ordinated planning, policy, research and practice environment that has a ‘collective impact’ on women’s health, safety and wellbeing outcomes and capacity to achieve the long-term capabilities they require to take on a greater role in managing their own health and their own lives.

 A wealth of accumulated expertise currently exists across the women’s health and community sector.
 WCHN builds on the existing strengths and skills of the sector.
 This requires maintenance and further development of the current collaborative relationships between service providers; improved professional development opportunities; interaction and knowledge sharing between stakeholders; and the ongoing translation of research and evidence into information to support and enhance service delivery and outcomes for women.